 Amanda started working at Cottrell & Vermeulen in 2013 and is currently project architect for Krishna Avanti Primary School in Croydon, which is currently on site.

 She completed her part 3 professional qualification at Westminster University.
 She gained a distinction in her diploma architectural degree at London Metropolitan University and read her undergraduate degree at Clare College, Cambridge University.

 Alongside Cottrell & Vermeulen, she has worked with Design for London to design shop fronts on high streets; she completed one shop in Leyton in 2012 and two in Barkingside High Street with colleague Priscilla Fernandes.
-Amanda and Priscilla recently won an Architecture Foundation competition to design a wayfinding strategy for Wembley Park Drive.
+The pair also won an Architecture Foundation competition to design a wayfinding strategy for Wembley Park Drive.

 Amanda is a founding member of the group ‘SALADS’, who organise building tours once a month for a young community of architects.
 Notable building visits include the UEA Campus in Norwich by Denys Lasdun, Dawson Heights by Kate Macintosh and a tour of post-war Modernist colleges in Oxford.